Last update: 8 Dec 2010

 Procedure

-For air and soil temperatures, NCEP/NCAR reanalysis will be linealy scaled by adding a constant (month and location specific) so that its monthly mean becomes as same as the values of corresponding month and location of CRU-TS3.0.
-For precipitation and specific humidity, daily values of NCEP/NCAR reanalysis will be linealy scaled by multiplying a constant (month and location specific) so that its monthly total becomes as same as the values of corresponding month of CRU-TS3.0.
-Note that, for daily wind and cloudness, NCEP/NCAR reanalysis was simply employed.
+For precipitation and specific humidity, daily values of NCEP/NCAR reanalysis will be linearly scaled by multiplying a constant (month and location specific) so that its monthly total becomes as same as the values of corresponding month of CRU-TS3.22.

-Data interporation method
+Data interpolation method

-The simple example of liner interporation.
+The simple example of liner interpolation.
 In this case, the value at yellow point is 6.8 y/(x+y) + 2.4 x/(x+y)

 For SEIB users in Japan